 As part of receiving technical assistance, the school worked with the Los Angeles County Office of Education (LACOE) in the spring of 2024 to attend an all-day collaboration to analyze performance ratings and perform root cause analysis for each area identified under Differentiated Assistance.
-The school will continue working with LACOE throughout the 2024-2025 school year to translate root cause analysis to implementation actions and action monitoring for identified areas of growth.
-As discussed in the section above, the school has included actions, metrics, and spending to begin addressing these performance areas in the 24-25 LCAP.
+The school has continued in 24-25 to translate root cause analysis to implementation actions and action monitoring for identified areas of growth through MTSS evidence-based intervention, behavioral supports, family services, engagement opportunities, restorative practices training, and implementation.
 Actions 2.2, 2.3, 3.4, and 3.5 all support Differentiated Assistance initiatives.